 How Eastern Medicine Helps Ringbone in Horses

-What is Ringbone in Horses?
+What Is Ringbone in Horses?

 Ringbone is a condition that affects horses and is characterized by the development of bony growths around the pastern or coffin joints in their legs.
 These growths, called osteophytes, form along the edges of the joint and can cause pain, lameness, and reduced range of motion.